-On January 1, 2002, the Company adopted Statement of Financial Accounting Standards ("SFAS") No. 142, which eliminates the amortization of indefinite lived intangible assets.
-Accordingly, beginning January 1, 2002, all franchises that qualify for indefinite life treatment under SFAS No. 142 are no longer amortized against earnings but instead will be tested for impairment annually, or more frequently as warranted by events or changes in circumstances.
+On January 1, 2002, the Company adopted Statement of Financial Accounting Standards ("SFAS") No. 142, which eliminates the amortization of indefinitelived intangible assets.
+Accordingly, beginning January 1, 2002, all franchises that qualify for indefinite-life treatment under SFAS No. 142 are no longer amortized against earnings but instead are tested for impairment annually, or more frequently as warranted by events or changes in circumstances.
 Based on the guidance prescribed in Emerging Issues Task Force ("EITF") Issue No. 02-7, Unit of Accounting for Testing of Impairment of Indefinite-Lived Intangible Assets, franchises are aggregated into essentially inseparable asset groups to conduct the valuations.
-The asset groups generally represented geographic clusters of the Company's cable systems, which management believes represents the highest and best use of those assets.
+The asset groups generally represented geographic clusters of the Company's cable systems by which the Company manages its operating assets, which management believes represents the highest and best use of those assets.
 Fair value is determined based on estimated discounted future cash flows using assumptions that are consistent with internal forecasts.

-Franchise amortization expense for the three months ended March 31, 2004 and 2003 was \$31 and \$4, respectively, which represents the amortization relating to franchise renewals.
+Franchise amortization expense for the three and six months ended June 30, 2004 was \$30 and \$61, respectively, and franchise amortization expense for the three and six months ended June 30, 2003 was \$6 and \$10, respectively, which represents the amortization relating to franchise renewals.
 Franchise renewals are amortized on a straight-line basis over 10 years.
-Amortization expense relating to these franchises is expected to be approximately \$120.
+Amortization expense relating to these franchises is expected to be approximately \$0.1 million annually.
 Actual amortization expense to be reported in future periods could differ from these estimates as a result of new intangible asset acquisitions or divestitures, changes in useful lives and other relevant factors.